 Amazon Rating: 4.5/5

-In Nazi-occupied Poland in 1940, Tomasz faces an impossible choice: join the German army or see his loved ones sent to camps.
+In Nazi-occupied Poland in 1940, Tomasz is forced to choose between joining the German army or seeing his loved ones sent to camps.

 In present-day London, Isla discovers a photograph that uncovers a hidden past, linking her grandfather to a secret wartime mission that challenges everything she thought she knew about him.